Bowman & Slope County Community Foundation

 Apply for a Grant from the Bowman & Slope County Community Foundation

 The grant guidelines have not yet been established for this fund.
-We anticipate our first grant round will take place in 2016.
+We anticipate our first grant round will take place in Spring 2017.
 Please check back at a later date for details on how to apply.

 No grants have been awarded from this fund.